umrlastig/pegazus-ontology/ontology/documentation/taxpayers/taxpayers_competency_questions.md

 ```
 ## Question 2
 ### Question
-Who are the owners of plot X in section C of a given municipality?
+Who are the taxpayers of plot X in section C of a given commune?
 ### Expected Result
-List of owners or usufructuaries of the plot
+List of taxpayers or usufructuaries of the plot
 ### Example of Response
->Owners of plot 191 in section C of Marolles en Brie
+>Taxpayers of plot 191 in section C of Marolles en Brie
 * Mazarot Pierre
 * D’Auvergne
 * Fleury Jn Btp